dgoldstein0/chrome_reading_list_to_wallabag/README.md

 - tag any newly-created items in wallabag with a tag of your choice
 - delete any items from Chrome's reading list which are already in wallabag

+For copying items to Wallabag, only items that don't yet exist in Wallabag are copied, so the migration is generally safe to run multiple times.
+That said this is a one-directional tool - it does not support copying items from Wallabag into Chrome's reading list.